wcfrobert/wthisj/README.md

 **Distance From Perimeter Centroid ($c$)**

 The parameter c is the distance from the <u>centroid of the shear section</u> to any fiber in the parameter.
 We usually only care about the fiber furthest away where the shear stress will be highest.
-It is important to note that the shear section centroid does NOT always coincide with the column centroid!
+It is important to note that the shear section centroid does NOT always coincide with the column centroid.